dioney/mavo-locale-br/README.md

-# French Mavo localisation
+# Brazil Mavo localisation

-Mavo UI translation in French
+Mavo UI translation in Portuguese Brazilian

-To use, simply include the plugin and then use lang="fr" on your Mavo root, or the <html> element.
+To use, simply include the plugin and then use lang="br" on your Mavo root, or the <html> element.

 For more, look at https://mavo.io/docs/ui/#customizing-text--localization

+# Localização do Brasil para Mavo

+Tradução de Mavo UI em português brasileiro

+Para usar, basta incluir o plugin e depois use lang="br" na sua raiz Mavo ou no elemento <html>.

+Para mais informações, consulte https://mavo.io/docs/ui/#customizing-text--localization